Tender Red Flags: The Subtle Phrases That Cost You Marks

 🧪 Red Flag #3: “Always” / “Never” (over-claiming)

-Why it costs marks: Evaluators have seen exceptions.
-Absolutes signal naivety or risk.
+Why it costs marks: Evaluators know exceptions happen.
+Absolutes signal naivety or unmanaged risk.

-“In Q2, 96% of incident reviews completed within 72 hours (up from 84% in Q1); exceptions are escalated the same day and sampled at governance.”
+“In Q2 2025, 96% of safeguarding decisions were recorded within 72 hours (84% Q1); exceptions were escalated same day and sampled at quarterly governance.”

 📊 Red Flag #4: Naked Numbers (no time, source or place)

-Why it costs marks: Floating figures feel recycled.
+Why it costs marks: Floating figures feel recycled or unverified.

 Anchor the data: